 The qualities which propelled Instagram to social-media stardom are also those which have helped it become one of the world’s largest portable soft-porn collections.
 Images are the key focus; there’s a comfortable degree of anonymity, the app’s fancy “filters” give your photos a vintage feel (a bit like faded Polaroids), and users can upload their pictures to an audience of millions in seconds.
 Sex services and more hardcore images are also present, nestling among what the porn entrepreneur Cyan Banister (who has worked on the business side of the adult industry for years) calls “the acceptable face of internet porn”.

 Yet the presence of adult content directly contravenes the company’s new terms of service, which came into effect on January 19.
-The new wording prohibits the posting of “nude, partially nude… pornographic or sexually suggestive photos” and claims the right to “remove, edit, block and/or monitor” content or accounts they deem violate their terms.
+The new wording prohibits the posting of “nude, partially nude… pornographic or sexually suggestive photos”.
+It claims the right to “remove, edit, block and/or monitor” content or accounts they deem violate its terms.
+Tumblr had the same problem not too long ago, and the whole thing felt like people finding the wrong outlets to release their porn into the world.
+But now, with websites dedicated to adult content, even creative adult content such as the stuff found on DeviantArt and Cartoon Porno, the hope is that clear lines will be drawn in the sand.
+So, people looking for porn can go to any of these curated platforms instead of lurking through the depths of Instagram, which in the long run, is probably a win for everyone.

 The author and critic Howard Rheingold, who lectures at Stanford University, is a leading authority on “virtual communities” (a term he’s credited with inventing).
 He taught one of Instagram’s founders, Mike Krieger, and was invited to test the app before its public release.
 “People like attention.
 Until recently, in terms of media, only celebrities got recognition.
 These days, attention is a currency, whether it’s because you want to pitch your business or get an ego boost.
 Posting a naughty picture is a sure-fire way of getting noticed.
 The importance of porn in driving the adoption of social media is the internet’s dirty little secret.”